suf102/Trading-strategy-backtester/README.md

 See Momentum_Strategy.ipynb

 This backtester looks to implement the strategy layed out in file:///Users/sufyansaleem/Downloads/SSRN-id2244633.pdf.

+## The Strategy

 The bactester applies a time series momentum strategy, this strategy looks back over the previous n months, if the momentum is upward and above the three month treasury return then it buys, else it sells.

 ## Parameters

 secname: The name of the security to back test over.

-formation: How many months to look back over, to determin which direction the momentum is going.
+formation: How many months to look back over, to determine which direction the momentum is going.

-Guarenteed_rate_of_return: The safe rate of return to be used as a benchmark to calculate the Sharpe Ratio over the last year of trading.
+Guaranteed_rate_of_return: The safe rate of return to be used as a benchmark to calculate the Sharpe Ratio over the last year of trading.

 transaction_costs: The costs of entering or exiting any position.

 ## Results

 The backtester will output a graph of the final returns over time, the win rate and Sharpe ratio and final returns of employing this momentum strategy.
+These metric are the same as above.

+## The Graphs

+Lastly I have included a graph of the returns over time and a graph of the price of the security we are backtesting.